Piggate: Response

 After being asked about the anecdote, Downing Street said that it would not "dignify" the claim with a response.
 The Independent reported that Cameron had told friends the claim was "utter nonsense".
-Cameron did not post a tweet on his Twitter account until 23 September, whereupon he received a barrage of pig-sex-related replies.

-Cameron joked about the situation during a talk in Oxford later that week, stating "I've had an interesting week.
+Cameron joked about the situation during a talk in Oxford later that week, stating: "I've had an interesting week.
 It's a week in which thousands of trees have died in vain, sales of Supertramp albums have gone through the roof and one man's reputation lies in ruins.
 I don't think Michael Ashcroft will ever recover."
 Six days after the story broke, Cameron responded to a question about the issue saying: "Everyone can see why the book was written and everyone can see straight through it.
 As for the specific issue raised, a very specific denial was made a week ago and I've nothing to add to that."
 At the time of the statement, Downing Street had made no on-the-record denial of the anecdote.
 Cameron also stated that he was deferring taking action at the present time to sue Ashcroft over the allegations because he was "too busy running the country".

 With the specific detail that the source of the story was a contemporary of Cameron's at Oxford, speculation mounted about which of the limited number of candidates could be the source of the story.
 Conservative Party vice-chairman and former MP Mark Field was initially suspected within his own party as having been the source of the anecdote due to having briefed the co-author Isabel Oakeshott.
 Government sources accused Field of fabricating the anecdote as a part of a leadership plot, an allegation he furiously denied.
-Other MPs would go on to deny being the source including Boris Johnson and Ed Vaizey as Downing Street announced the launch of an investigation into the identity of the MP in question.
+Other MPs would go on to deny being the source, including Boris Johnson and Ed Vaizey, as Downing Street announced the launch of an investigation into the identity of the MP in question.

 Valentine Guinness, one of the founders of the Piers Gaveston Society, was quoted by journalist Toby Young as saying that although David Cameron "may well have attended one of their parties", as far as he knew Cameron "was never a member of the Piers Gaveston Society", so would not have taken part in such an initiation ceremony.
 Guinness called the story "purely malicious gossip".
 Young and Cameron attended Oxford together.

-On 21 September 2015, James Kirkup in The Daily Telegraph wrote, "Toby Young, a Telegraph writer, [...] has investigated Mr Cameron’s university antics and found no evidence of the pig incident.
+On 21 September 2015, James Kirkup in The Daily Telegraph wrote: "Toby Young, a Telegraph writer, [...] has investigated Mr Cameron’s university antics and found no evidence of the pig incident.
 'I think it’s a figment of someone’s imagination,' he says."